Therapy for Obsessive Thinkers: Performance & Relational Anxiety in Los Angeles, CA

 OCD Informed Treatment

 For adults and teens whose minds won’t turn off.
-The checking, the rituals, the rules that feel impossible to break.
-For high intensity adults this often shows up inside food, training, and body — making it invisible to everyone around them including themselves.
+The obsessive thinking and the checking that feel impossible to break.
+For high intensity adults this often shows up inside their relationships to their body — making it invisible to everyone around them including themselves.

 Life Transitions & Identity Shifts